 INCLUDE A LITTLE NATURE

 The centerpiece here has been made using a "runner" of dried oak leaves tucked around various (faux and real) pumpkins and candles.
-Acorns were sprinkled throughout the display.
-And a sprig of leaves was also tucked in with the pumpkin favor on each guest's plate.
+Gathered acorns were sprinkled throughout the display.
+And a sprig of leaves was tucked in with the pumpkin favor on each guest's plate.

-For the most part nature is free (or very inexpensive) and fits into any style.
+For the most part, nature is free (or very inexpensive) and fits into any style, especially during the fall season.

 KEEP CENTERPIECES LOW